Temi-seun/Amazon-project--DSA-Hub/README.md

 ## 👨‍💻 About Me

 **Moibi Temitope Yetunde**
-🎓 Hnd in Business Administration| 📊 Data Analyst
-I’m passionate about simplifying data into impactful visuals and helping businesses make better decisions.
+🎓 Hnd in Business Administration and Management| 📊 Data Analyst I’m passionate about simplifying data into impactful visuals and helping businesses make better decisions.
 This project is a reflection of my journey in Excel-based analysis and business intelligence reporting.